To accelerate innovation, focus on culture

 Innovation decreases with knowledge

 AUGUST 13, 2015

 Did the headline of the post grab your attention?
 Did you think I was going to assert that dumb people are better innovators?
 Nothing of the sort.
 However, I think I can positively assert that bringing all of your knowledge to bear on a problem that needs innovation is often exactly the opposite of what you should do.
 Here's why.
-If you can solve a problem with all of the knowledge you possess, drawing on everything you know and expect to be true, you are narrowing your range of solutions and calling on past experience.
-In other words, to look at a problem with a "beginner's mind" perspective.

 The Leadership of Open Innovation

 Paul Sloane is a well-known author and speaker on open innovation.
 In this session, Paul takes us through examples of successful open innovation programs to explore the breadth of what open innovation can be for organizations and the value it can bring.
 This was a great session you don’t want to miss.

 Why Social Skills Are Trumping Cognitive Skills

 The future belongs not to the strongest or the smartest, but those who can collaborate—with humans and machines—most effectively.
 Related posts: The New Learning Organization.
 The New Era Of. [[ This is a content summary only.
 Visit my website for full links, other content, and more! ]].